After Lord Baden-Powell published ‘Scouting for Boys’ 1908, Scouting flourished throughout Great Britain and Ireland.

 Groups of boys formed little gangs and called them patrols.
 In some groups they included boating in their activities.
 From this early development came the first recognisable Sea Scouts in 1910.
 Sea Scouting established quickly in Dublin but official recognition of a local association was not until 1912 .In September of this year Lieutenant Henry.
 J. Rundle RN ‘Officer in Charge’ Coast Guard, Malahide was appointed 1st Sea Scout Commissioner by Robert Baden Powell.
 Sea Scouting sprung up Dublin, Bray, Malahide, Ardmore, and Wicklow.
 Groups at this stage would have opened, closed and reopened again.

-This would have been common enough and when war broke out in 1914 many Sea Scouts joined up as volunteers and served as signallers in the Royal Navy.
-During the war years sea scouts at home were taken up by the Admiralty for signalling duties.
+This would have been common enough and when war broke out in 1914 many Sea Scouts joined up as volunteers and served as signalers in the Royal Navy.
+During the war years sea scouts at home were taken up by the Admiralty for signaling duties.

 In 1919 Sea Scouting in Malahide was officially registered at The Boy Scout Association (Incorporated by Royal Charter), Imperial Headquarters, London SW 1.
 They were known as the 4th Port of Dublin Sea Scouts Local Association.
 Mr.McKelvey Foster, Station House, Malahide was appointed as Scout Master.
 Mr.McKelvey Foster was an employee of the GNR.
 18 boys were registered.
-Meetings would have been at the rear of James Terrace.
+Meetings would have been held in various locations around the village..

 In 1920 a coast guard cutter was presented by Coast Lines Ltd to the Sea Scouts in Malahide.
 After the foundation of the state in 1922 many sea scouts groups associated with the RN Coastguard would have closed.
 In 1934 the 4th Port of Dublin was re-registered to Dodder Sea Scouts in Ringsend.